verivital/behaverify/REPRODUCIBILITY/2024_VMCAI/README.md

 12. Haskell prerequisites<br />These are prerequisites required by Haskell.

 		sudo apt install build-essential curl libffi-dev libffi8ubuntu1 libgmp-dev libgmp10 libncurses-dev libncurses5 libtinfo5
-13. Additional haskell prerequisite<br />
+13. Additional Haskell prerequisite<br />

 		sudo apt install libgmp3-dev
-14. GHCUP<br />Please follow the instructions at https://www.haskell.org/ghcup/ to install ghcup, haskell, and cabal.
+14. GHCUP<br />Please follow the instructions at https://www.haskell.org/ghcup/ to install GHCUP, Haskell, and cabal.
 These are used to run generated Haskell code.
 Please preappend (or append) your path when asked.
-15. Ghcup upgrade<br />This will upgrade ghcup.
+15. GHCUP upgrade<br />This will upgrade GHCUP.

 		ghcup upgrade
 16. Cabal<br />This will install and set the specific version of cabal we used.
 Most likely, everything will work with a different version.